 They usually do what they feel like doing and what they think is possible for them to do.
 Salespeople are largely driven by emotion — on average 85% feelings, attitudes and emotions and 15% logic, knowledge and discipline.
 Even if most of them know how to gain knowledge, they struggle with identifying and handling their emotions.
 That’s why their ability to sell isn’t just about picking up new sales skills.

-How Inner Values Affect Sales Performance
+How Inner Values Affect And Motivate Sales Teams

-What does work then?
+OK, so what does work then?
 Here’s what we’ve found, and it’s something that has been confirmed time and again, through good economic times and bad, regardless of industry, market or business model: When salespeople focus on identifying and filling needs customers have and creating the most value for them, they earn their customers’ respect, and their own self-respect is enhanced in the process.
 As a result, they have strong, positive values about selling, and their drive to achieve goes up.
 They’re fueled an internal passion to do right by their customers and create more value for them.

 To be most successful, your salespeople must answer this question: “Is the way I sell consistent with my inner values?”
 Regardless of how sharp their sales skills are or how well they understand your sales process and product features, if their conscious or unconscious answer is “no,” they’ll either perform on a low level or quit and do something else.